 Yes, God redeems and rescues souls from hell, AND He does not stand in the way of your sinful desires and actions – or mine!
 That is a critical thought that could radically change all your relationships.

-He is totally in control, AND you are free to choose – no one knows how both of those are true, but they are – praise God that He knows how all this works, and He is doing it PERFECTLY!
+He is totally in control, AND you are free to choose – no one knows how both are true, but they are – praise God that He knows how all this works, and He is doing it PERFECTLY!

 Is He PERFECT when He doesn’t prevent you from sinning and lets you experience its consequences?
 Of course!
 That may be the most important thing for you to realize right now.
 When you stop someone from experiencing consequences, you MAY be hindering their growth and learning.
 Maybe the consequences become the seed that is planted to grow new behavior!